The South's Handling Of Coronavirus Could Be 'A Macabre Game Of Whack-A-Mole'

 There's Disagreement Over Whether States Are Ready To Reopen

-"If she was worried about safety she could let the people who are actually in danger self-quarantine, wash their hands more," Kirby says.
+"If she was worried about safety, she could let the people who are actually in danger self-quarantine, wash their hands more," Kirby says.
 "But to force businesses to shut down, that's not her call."

-From inside the capitol, Ivey says no one wants to open the economy more than she does, but the state must first increase its testing capacity.
+From inside the Capitol, Ivey says that no one wants to open the economy more than she does, but that the state must first increase its testing capacity.

 "Remember all of our decisions that I'm going to make are based on data, not desired date," Ivey says.

-She is taking a more cautious approach than neighboring states Georgia, Tennessee, Florida and Mississippi, where Republican governors have all moved to reopen at least parts of their economies.
+She is taking a more cautious approach than are neighboring states Georgia, Tennessee, Florida and Mississippi, where Republican governors have all moved to reopen at least parts of their economies.

 "I think that we could be heading for a macabre game of whack-a-mole," says Thomas LaVeist, dean of the School of Public Health and Tropical Medicine at Tulane University in New Orleans.
-He worries that Louisiana — an early hot spot for COVID-19 — could see a resurgence in cases as surrounding states east restrictions.
+He worries that Louisiana — an early hot spot for COVID-19 — could see a resurgence in cases as surrounding states ease restrictions.

 "Unless the states in the South can coordinate the way the states in the North, East, the West, and the upper Midwest are striving to do, we're going to have problems," he says.